quexten/goldwarden/Readme.md

 ## Goldwarden

-Goldwarden is a Bitwarden compatible desktop integration written in Go.
+Goldwarden is a Bitwarden compatible desktop client.
 It focuses on providing useful desktop features that the official tools do not (yet) have or are not willing to add, and enhanced security measures that other tools do not provide, such as:

 - Support for SSH Agent (Git signing and SSH login)